immigration vs migration main

 What is Immigration?

 Immigration is the word you may have heard a lot recently.
-But immigration is not something new, neither are immigrants.
+But immigration is not something new; neither are immigrants.
 Immigration has existed for as long as one can remember.
-But the rules and regulations have changed in recent times, and not all of those rules are bad.
-These procedures, however, have created confusions for people who wish to understand the procedure but are too scared to ask.
-The media and politics have attached a bad meaning to the word immigration and even those for whom fleeing their country is necessary for survival don’t know who to turn to for guidance.
+But the rules and regulations have recently changed, and not all of those rules are bad.
+These procedures, however, have created confusion for people who wish to understand the procedure but are too scared to ask.
+The media and politics have attached a bad meaning to the word immigration, and even those for whom fleeing their country is necessary for survival don’t know who to turn to for guidance.

-Immigration is the process of moving to another country with the intention of settling there permanently.
 People do not possess citizenship of the country they are moving to and intend to become permanent residents there.
 Immigration has helped people avoid the hardships of their lives and move to a new country for a better future.
+The Nationality Act plays a crucial role in regulating immigration and establishing criteria for eligibility.
 Immigration may be helpful to the immigrants, but it can also sometimes bring them problems like discrimination from the locals.
 But it is the right of everyone to immigrate to a better place in search of a better life.

 The Difference between Immigration and Migration: